-Reporting parties may obtain assistance from the university in order to feel safe and comfortable on campus.
+Complainants may obtain assistance from the university in order to feel safe and comfortable on campus.
 This includes, but is not limited to, no contact orders, adjustments to academic, housing and work arrangements and counseling.
 These services are offered regardless of whether or not a formal investigation takes place.

-The responding party also has the right to be informed of, and have access to, campus resources for medical, counseling and other services as needed or requested.
+The respondents also have the right to be informed of, and have access to, campus resources for medical, counseling and other services as needed or requested.